shannona/newbcwebsite/_pages/index.md

   overlay_color: "#000"
   overlay_filter: "0.25"
   overlay_image: /images/qr-background.jpg
+title: Welcome to Blockchain Commons
 hide_description: true
 classes:
   - wide
-title: Advocating for the creation of open, interoperable, secure & compassionate digital infrastructure
-subtitle: To enable people to control their own digital destiny and to maintain their human dignity online
 permalink: /index.html
 ---

+Advocating for the creation of open, interoperable, secure & compassionate digital infrastructure to enable people to control their own digital destiny and to maintain their human dignity online {: .notice--info}

 Blockchain Commons works with developer communities to design, build, and maintain secure & compassionate decentralized architectures & tools for digital assets & digital identity based on responsible key management; based on our [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness; and based on our [Self-Sovereign Identity Principles](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md).
 Our goal is to reclaim human dignity & authority in the digital world.
 We also strive to educate & grow the blockchain community through online courses and our work with legislators and regulators.

 Blockchain Commons is proudly a “not-for-profit” social benefit corporation, domiciled in Wyoming but operating world-wide.
 We have a strong commitment to open source and a defensive patent strategy: anyone can use or improve our tools, and no one can take them away.